victor-porcar/delayed-batch-executor/README.md

  I described in my post [Optimizing Data Repositories Usage in Java Multi-Threaded Applications](https://dzone.com/articles/optimizing-data-repositories-usage-in-java-multith) a simple mechanism called DelayedBatchExecutor to decrease the number of required queries in multithreaded applications by batching them.

- While this mechanism, based on a [bufferedTimeout Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#bufferTimeout-int-java.time.Duration-) of the [Reactor Framework](https://projectreactor.io/), worked well, it required to block the threads for a interval of time, which was not optimal in some cases.
+ While this mechanism (based on a [bufferedTimeout Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#bufferTimeout-int-java.time.Duration-) of the [Reactor Framework](https://projectreactor.io/)) worked well, it required to block the threads for a interval of time, which was not optimal in some cases.
 Now, I have released a new version that includes non-blocking behaviour in two ways:

 - using [Futures](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html)
 - using Reactive programming ([Reactor Framework](https://projectreactor.io/))